Catullus 1

+Catullus 1 is a poem by Roman poet Gaius Valerius Catullus (c.
+84–c.
+54 BCE) written in hendecasyllabic meter, a common form in his poetry.

-Catullus 1 is traditionally arranged first among the poems of the Roman poet Catullus, though it was not necessarily the first poem that he wrote.
+Although it was traditionally arranged first among his poems, though it was not necessarily the first poem that he wrote.
 It is dedicated to Cornelius Nepos, a historian and minor poet, though some consider Catullus's praise of Cornelius's history of the Italians to have been sarcastic.

 The poem alternates between humility and a self-confident manner; Catullus calls his poetry "little" and "trifles", but asks that it remain for more than one age.
 This understatement is likely deliberate; Catullus knows very well the quality of his poetry, and also the provocative form it has.
 He also calls his work "new"; the poems are recently made and therefore new, but they are also new as some of the first examples of Neoteric poetry in the Latin language.

-The meter of this poem is hendecasyllabic, a common form in Catullus's poetry.